a-krebs/polygons/README.md

 The built binary will attempt to find all solutions to the above stated problem and print them to console.

 Refer to labels added to each dot and triangle in `example_annotated.png`.
+The white labels are for nodes, and the black labels for triangles.

 Example output:
 ```